mokhaircc2/CICD/README.md

 In this project I will create a multi-environment pipeline to deploy applications to a Dev and Prod environment using EC2 instances, CodeDeploy, CodePipeline and GitHub.
 I will be using Visual Studio Code to push any updates locally to our remote repository.

-Launch 2 instances (Amazon Linux2, t2.micro), name them Dev and Prod and attach instance profile (role for CodeDeploy) to EC2.
+From the AWS console Launch 2 instances (Amazon Linux2, t2.micro), name them Dev and Prod and attach instance profile (role for CodeDeploy) to EC2.
 On the User data script configure the installation of Apache and CodeDeploy agent:

 #!/bin/bash